Raymond-CL/FORTRAN-modules-for-HEP/README.md

 ### modules

 Listed below are some common modules that are useful in high energy physics calculations:

+- `gauss`

+  a standalone Gauss-Legendre quadrature subroutine with 2, 4, 8, 16, 32, and 64 points.

 - `glauber-opt`

+  optical Glauber subroutine

 - `glauber-mc`

+  Monte Carlo Glauber subroutine

 - `time`